hackclub/hackclub/workshops/color_scheme_generator/README.md

 - Have better performance.
 - More reusable.

-> **Note:** Hooks don’t work inside classes.
-But you can use them instead of writing classes.
+> **Note:** Hooks don’t work inside class components.
+But you can use them instead of writing class components in React.

 ## Setup